AhmadRazaJamal/Kuchisake_Onna/README.md

 ## Features

-* User Signup
-- Enables user to create an account and store progress
+* User Signup [ *Enables user to create an account and store progress* ]
-* User Login  *Existing user can login and continue his progress*
+* User Login  [ *Existing user can login and continue his progress* ]
+* Password Retrieval [* User can retrieve his password based on a special security code*]
+* 5 unique puzzles
+* Progress saving
+* Multiple decision paths [ User has to make decisions along the way which will decide the story ending ]